 After downloading, install the Imager to your computer.

 Once installation is done, run the Raspberry Pi Imager.
 As you can see in Figure 2, the application is pretty straight forward.
 Choose an operating system in the 1st option and in the 2nd, select the SD Card to be flashed with.

-Figure 3 shows some of the Raspberry Pi OS you can install using the Imager.
+These are the Raspberry Pi supported operating systems you can install using the Raspberry Pi Imager v1.3.

 After selecting your desired OS, click Write and wait until it installs the OS on your blank MicroSD card.

 Once successfully written to the MicroSD card by the Imager, Raspbian should automatically boot once you put the card in the slot and power your Pi.
 You can now proceed to fill-up your preferences and settings as shown below.